Roger Moore As Deep Sea-diving Anti-Bond

 As Kramer and his band of terrorists hold the female-named oil production trifecta for 25 million pounds of several foreign denominations-worth of airlifted ransom, ffolkes and his team are called in by the U.K.’s new Prime Minister (Faith Brook) and commander of the Royal Navy Admiral Francis Brinsden (James Mason) to defuse the bomb, covertly board Esther, and disarm the terrorists.
 With ffolkes posing as Brinsden’s cat portrait-knitting Flag Lieutenant, the precision timing of his maritime terrorist-ensnaring master plan quickly casts its hurling and lurching storm net over Kramer and Co.’s soon-to-be-harpooned ransom plot.

 Originally released North Sea Hijack, and later re-shown as Assault Force for cable TV, comic screenwriter Jack Davies (Those Magnificent Men in their Flying Machines , Those Daring Young Men in their Jaunty Jalopies ), adapted his own novel of the same year titled Esther, Ruth and Jennifer.
-With no action set pieces to speak of — besides the elaborate mid-film ruse of Ruth’s off-camera faux-explosion, along with the suspenseful climactic boarding of Esther by ffolkes’s underwater team — it, in addition to the confusion of titles ffolkes was unfortunately saddled, possibly did no favors to the international release’s original box office yet nevertheless indicates the atypical attraction of this international action-adventure film.
-Rather, ffolkes‘ to my mind’s considerable entertainment value lies in the singular personality of its title character, who as mentioned at one tension-filled moment actually does sit down with his cat-knitting to decide what happens next.
+With no action set pieces to speak of — besides the elaborate mid-film ruse of Ruth’s off-camera faux-explosion, along with the suspenseful climactic boarding of Esther by ffolkes’s underwater team — it, in addition to the confusion of titles ffolkes was unfortunately saddled, possibly did no favors to the international release’s original box office.
+Rather, ffolkes‘ to my mind’s considerable entertainment value lies in the singular personality of its title character, indicating the atypical charm of this international action-adventure film, who as mentioned at one tension-filled moment actually does sit down with his cat-knitting to decide what happens next.

 As played by Moore, the relish with which the actor inhabits the fussy, meticulous ffolkes dictates a decidedly different action plot that actively avoids any unnecessary, wasteful expenditure of energy or resources.
 In drilling Admiral Brinsden (James Mason staunchly assured as always in his supporting role) on the dropping of two cigarettes with a relentlessness equal to his earlier taped disposal of a ship full of hired Kung Fu experts, or, as the deadlines fast approach, rudely antagonising with precision purpose the unbalanced Lew Kramer (Anthony Perkins’ usual acting masterclass on an obsessive paranoiac worth watching by itself), ffolkes relies entirely on planning and execution as opposed to the more (and “Moore”-)typically Bondian luck and improvisation.
 Not only distinctly un-Bond in his personality quirks — ffolkes’s registered distaste at shower-undressing an androgynously-outfitted female accomplice (Lea Brodie) and discovering she is in fact not a “boy” earns the film one of its biggest laughs — the very un-Bondness of ffolkes’s exacting methodology instead shapes and styles a tightly-constructed plot disposing of destructive villainy with a minimum of Bond-typical leaping, plunging, chasing, and parachuting fuss.